TeamSBK/glass/README.md

 [![Gem Version](https://badge.fury.io/rb/glass-api.png)](http://badge.fury.io/rb/glass-api)

-Glass is a your one-stop solution for a RESTFUL API.
-It is a lightweight Rails Engine that is built to do all the heavy lifting from serving an API in your Rails Application.
+Glass is a lightweight Rails Engine that is built to do all the heavy lifting from serving an API in your Rails Application.

-## Integrating Glass in your Rails Application

-You have built an awesome Rails application, and now you want to share the backend between your web application and other native applications.
-But you want it to be lightweight, RESTFUL, easy to set up, and has the built-in support for common conventions.

-Enter <b> Glass </b> (\*slow clap\*)

 ## Features

-* Create new data
-* Easily update data
-* Safely delete data
-* PENDING
-* PENDING
-* PENDING
+* CRUD for your models without a Controller
+* Integrates quickly for all client-side Javascript frameworks (Ember, Backbone, Angular)

 ## Installation